martinklepsch/s3-beam/README.md

 - `:error-message` The debug message from the error code
 - `:http-error-code` The HTTP error code

-If `:progress-events` are set to `true`, it will also forward those events from XhrIo:
+If `:progress-events?` are set to `true`, it will also forward those events from XhrIo:

 - `:type` `:progress`
 - `:file` The `File` object from the uploaded file